lutrasdebtra/smap-coding-challenge/REPORT.md

 using this id scheme is more seemless.
 However, it does create the assumption that these ids are checked for uniqueness elsewhere, which may not always be desirable.

-Models were also moved into a `models` folder, and into individual files, for better separation of concerns.

 #### Other Possible Options

 One different way to store this data is as a single field, with a serialized array or hash holding the consumption